This article was last updated on January 19

-New York state, one of the hardest hit by the Coronavirus/COVID crisis has also seen one of the largest spikes in unemployment and subsequent claims under new provisions enacted under the CARES Act.
-While the NY Department of Labor (DOL), the state agency that manages unemployment insurance programs and payouts, has started paying all the enhanced UI benefits it is still well behind in making retroactive payments.
-However the good news, per the comments below and across this site (see more UI resources), is that unemployed claimants are now getting their extra UI payments on a more regular basis.
-Further PUA and PEUC programs are now also operating for eligible claimants.
-But it is also clear from the comments below and social media that many, especially those applying for PUA benefits, are still waiting or unable to get clarity around gaps or delays in getting their expected benefits
+New York state, one of the hardest hit by the Coronavirus/COVID crisis has also seen one of the largest spikes in unemployment and subsequent claims under new federal unemployment stimulus provisions.
+The NY Department of Labor (DOL) is the state agency that manages all state and federally funded unemployment insurance programs.
+The good news, per the comments below and across this site (see more UI resources), is that unemployed claimants are now getting their extra UI payments on a more regular basis.

 Extra $300 Unemployment under Lost Wages Assistance (LWA) program

 The NY DOL has paid out the $300 weekly payment approved under the LWA program, which provides supplemental payments to eligible unemployment benefits claimants who have been unemployed, partially unemployed, or unable or unavailable to work due to disruptions caused by COVID-19 and are currently eligible to receive at least $100 per week in benefits.
 All New Yorkers getting UI benefits currently will be eligible for the LWA since the minimum benefit is $104 in the state.
 There were a maximum of 6 weeks or $1800 funded under this program and all payment weeks have now been processed.

 If you have not received your payment or you may have been eligible for this payment, you will need to contact the NY DOL (833-491-0632) for retroactive payments.
 However due to the limited funding for this program, you may not be able to get the extra money any longer.